Extended breastfeeding… What is that?

-But speculations is not the purpose of this article.
-Instead, we want to share with you the benefits of extended breastfeeding as well as talk a little but about the challenges of breastfeeding your toddler.
+But speculations are not the purpose of this article.
+Instead, I want to share with you the benefits of extended breastfeeding as well as talk a little bit about the challenges of breastfeeding your toddler.

 What Are The Benefits To Extended Breastfeeding?

 Although formula companies and even some doctors encourage mothers to stop breastfeeding at 6 months to a year telling them breastfeeding past this point has no real benefits for your child, they are wrong.

 The American Academy of Pediatrics recommends exclusive breastfeeding for the first six months of a child’s life and continued breastfeeding for at least a year with the addition of nutritious complementary foods.
 Beyond that, they recommend breastfeeding for as long as both the mother and a child mutually desire.